Disappearance Of Etan Patz Update: Convicted Killer To Be Sentenced In Infamous 1979 Missing Child Case

 When the attorney learned of Hernandez’s guilty verdict, he said he “will stress tomorrow that Pedro Hernandez is an innocent man and is not the answer as to what caused Etan Patz to disappear in 1979.”

-“An unfair process resulted in an unjust verdict – we are confident that the system will correct itself during the appeal process.
+“An unfair process resulted in an unjust verdict – we are confident that the system will correct itself during the appeal process.”

 Hernandez will learn his punishment in the infamous 1979 disappearance of Etan on Tuesday in a Manhattan state court.